TensorFlowKR/dlcampjeju/2018/index.md

 - At the end of the camp, each participant will be expected to release project results as follows:
     1. Present final results at presentation day of the camp
     1. Release code as open source on GitHub
-    1. Upload technical paper uploaded to arXiv, along with mentor
+    1. Upload one technical paper of at least 3 pages uploaded to arXiv
 - Last but not least, have fun!!!

 ## Why Jeju?